 The most cost effective way to buy good quality paper is by the sheet.
 Ask the staff, the sheets are sometimes tucked away in drawers.
 I recommend an acid free (not Ph Neutral) 140 lb. with a `Cold Pressed’ surface.
 Canson and Fluid are both good brands for watercolour paper (but not their all-purpose papers).
 Buy 2 sheets 140 lb. cold press for starters, or their paper in the blue cover pads is also good.
 I frequently recommend what size of support (paper or canvas) to bring on the first week in the art course write up.
 If you are using in a watercolour manner (i.e. frequently adding water to them), check out even more info about paper in my Watercolour Supplies section.
 You have choices.
 Acrylics can also be used on canvas, both pre-stretched canvas and canvas from the roll (get the pre-gessoed type).
 The canvas sheets can easily be cut with scissors to a smaller size when needed.
 If you are using watercolour paper or canvas sheets, also buy a light weight corrugated plastic board to tape your paper or canvas sheet onto.
 Art supply stores sell these.
 Cut the board to a couple of inches larger than your paper or canvas sheet size.
 This makes it much easier to paint on and to transport.
 Pre-stretched canvas is also fine, and much easier to hang because they do not require expensive framing.
 Note: the cheaper brands of canvas pad can be unpleasant to paint on.
 Often they are plastic and too slippery a surface.

-Any white palette (I use wax paper over a piece of white cardboard), 1 sheet of graphite paper, soft pencil (4B), HB pencil, pencil sharpener, sticky tac or hold-it (better than a kneadable easer), ball point pen, large plastic container for water, shop towels (see note below), small piece of hand soap, 3 ring binder for notes, masking or painter’s tape, 12″ ruler, scissors, and photos for reference (inspiration!).
+Any white palette (I use a white porcelain plate), 1 sheet of graphite paper, soft pencil (4B), HB pencil, pencil sharpener, sticky tac or hold-it (better than a kneadable easer), ball point pen, large plastic container for water, shop towels (see note below), small piece of hand soap, 3 ring binder for notes, masking or painter’s tape, 12″ ruler, scissors, and photos for reference (inspiration!).